joepuzzo/GettingStartedWithSailsAndAngular/README.md

 This will install angular and place it in your bower_components directory.
 Much like npm, installing a dependency in this way will install it locally, and save it to the `bower.json`.
 Note that by default the `.gitignore` file will ignore the `bower_components` directory as well as the node_modules, so you don't have to worry about this!

 We are also going to want to use bootstrap in our app to make things look nice.
 This is also something that we can install via bower.
-Note that we may be tempted to install bootstrap, but because we are using angular and don't want to rely on jQuery, we will instead install Angulars version of bootstrap or ui-bootstrap.
+Note that we may be tempted to install bootstrap, but because we are using angular and don't want to rely on jQuery, we will instead install Angular's version of bootstrap, or ui-bootstrap.

 ```bash
 $ bower install angular-bootstrap --save